amoschou/polytonic-extension/README.md

 Polytonic Extension is a modified version of the STIX Two fonts, extended to support polytonic Greek.

 The STIX Fonts project is ambitious, delivering a comprehensive set of fonts for publishing needs.
 The STIX Two fonts support the use of Greek in mathematics and other technical genres, as well as monotonic Greek text.
 Unfortunately, polytonic Greek is currently outside the scope of the project.
 Therefore, I have created this modified version simply to meet my needs.

-My modified version is a rough font and lacks features that you would expect from professional fonts.
+My modified version uses the same source and build process as the original STIX fonts, and for the most part should inherit the same quality for Latin, Cyrillic and monotonic Greek.
+With regards to polytonic Greek, it lacks some features that you would expect from professional fonts.

 ## STIX Two